|Common Name(s): Red Oak

 Tree Size: 80-115 ft (25-35 m) tall, 3-6 ft (1-2 m) trunk diameter

-Color/Appearance: Has a light to medium reddish-brown color, though there can be a fair amount of variation in color.
+Color/Appearance: Heartwood is a light to medium brown, commonly with a reddish cast.
+Nearly white to light brown sapwood is not always sharply demarcated from the heartwood.
+Quartersawn sections display prominent ray fleck patterns.
 Conversely, White Oak tends to be slightly more olive-colored, but is by no means a reliable method of determining the type of oak.

-Grain/Texture: Has medium-to-large pores and a fairly coarse grain.
+Grain/Texture: Grain is straight, with a coarse, uneven texture.
 The pores are so large and open that it is said that a person can blow into one end of the wood, and air will come out the other end: provided that the grain runs straight enough.
 (See the video below.)

 Endgrain: Ring-porous; 2-4 rows of large, exclusively solitary earlywood pores, numerous small latewood pores in radial arrangement; tyloses absent; growth rings distinct; rays large and visible without lens; apotracheal parenchyma diffuse-in-aggregates (short lines between rays).